PIEDevStudios/PieDevStudios.github.io/README.md

+# Commands to run project
+## npm install
+Updates all packages

+## npm run preview
+Runs the website locally when testing

+## npm run build
+Builds a version of the website

+## git push origin main
+Pushes a build of the website to github pages

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.